Why stress and anxiety make you gain weight and how to control it

 - Jenny Craig and Curves.

-- Crossfit and other group training.
+- Crossfit and other group workouts.

 - Exercise books and magazine articles.